charans2605/SoulNotes/README.md

 After logging in, users are welcomed with a dedicated welcome screen before accessing the home page.

-The home page displays all posts and allows filtering based on user-selected mood categories.
+The home page displays all posts and allows filtering based on user-selected emotion categories.

 The application supports CRUD operations: creating, reading, updating, and deleting posts.